 - Click the icon.
-(The icon color will change to blue.)
+(The icon's background color will change to blue.)

-- Select the polygon by clicking the polygon lines or anywhere inside the polygon.
-(The line color will change to blue.)
+- Select the polygon by clicking the polygon lines or inside of the polygon.
+(The gizmo will appear.)

 - Click the button Clip, Mask, or Replace to select the modification you want to apply.